 Specific causes of obsessive love includechildhood trauma, reactive attachment disorder,borderline personality disorder and perhaps also generalized anxiety disorder.
 All of these can trigger a fear of abandonment that might lead to obsessive love disorder.

 Erotomania, or Clerambault’s Syndrome, is another possible cause; although it’s rare, it could lead to signs someone is obsessed with you.
 It’s actually a subset of Delusional Disorder where you believe someone you don’t know is in love with you.

 If you’ve noticed the warning signs of obsession, you’ll need to consider how to create distance.
 Depending on who it is, you might want to salvage a friendship.
 Either way, what to do when someone’s obsessed with you starts with compassionate and clear communication.

-It’s hard not to get caught up when you see the signs someone is obsessed with you especially if you care about them.
-Try to remember that it isn’t your job to fix people and they need to find their own solutions and support system.
+It’s hard not to get caught up when you see the signs someone is obsessed with you, especially if you care about them.
+Try to remember that it isn’t your job to fix people, and they need to find their own solutions and support systems.

 First, take stock of your emotions so that you can explain your boundaries and needs calmly and compassionately.
 Getting angry with someone who’s secretly obsessing over you will only make them defensive and deny everything.

 Secondly, seek out positive, grounded people with many interests and hobbies.
 They’ll give you a benchmark as to what ‘normal’ behavior is.
 Moreover, they’ll reassure you when you feel guilty, a normal emotion when distancing yourself from obsession.

 We already saw that love is a chemical rush, but how do you stop the obsession with a person’s symptoms?
 If you look at the stages from lust to attraction and then healthy attachment, dopamine, and oxytocin seem to be the key ingredients.